MathiasPBerger/gboml-docs-test/docs/source/python_api_example.rst

    for edge in edges:
       gboml_model.add_sub_hyperedge(edge, parent)

-Note that at this stage, the *parent* node (and its sub-nodes and sub-hyperedges) has not yet been added to the model and is currently a stand-alone imported Node object.
+Note that at this stage, the *parent* node has not yet been added to the model and is currently a stand-alone imported Node object with sub-nodes and sub-hyperedges.

 The value of the parent node parameter :math:`\texttt{b}` can be updated as follows: